Museum of the Rockies – Montana State University – Art Galleries – Fly Fishing

 Bozeman is home to Montana State University and the fighting Bobcats.
 The university has an enrollment of about 11,934 students and offers degrees in agriculture, engineering, and many fields in the arts and sciences.
 Great academics here.
 And… “this is place to go if you love to be outdoors and ski…ski bumbs are all over the campus and so are the hippies…its a true party college,” according to PubClub.com.

 The Museum of the Rockies, located on campus, features many wonderful paleontology exhibits.
-Jack Horner, the world’s top dinosaur hunter and an adviser to the movie “Jurassic Park,” works at the Museum.
-Occasionally, Museum visitors see Professor Horner inspecting the Museum’s latest exhibits.
+Jack Horner, the world’s top dinosaur hunter and an adviser to the movie “Jurassic Park,” worked at the Museum for many years.

 The Bozeman, Montana area is a fisherman’s paradise.
 Cool, sparkling streams, rushing down from high mountains, are filled with rainbow trout, brook trout, brown trout and cutthroat trout.